From newsletters to predicting possible cancellation: tactics to reduce churn from The Audiencers’ Festival Madrid

 José A. Navas, the Head of Subscriptions for El Confidencial, affirms that their newspaper utilizes a robust cancellation propensity model, fortified with machine learning systems, that effectively minimizes cancellations.

 The key, he said, is to find what actions can be used to reduce churn.
-In their case, forefronting the value proposition, especially during the process, and paying close attention to the first 2 weeks of a subscribers lifetime is an essential.
+In their case, forefronting the value proposition, especially during the onboarding process, and paying close attention to the first 2 weeks of a subscribers lifetime is an essential.

 El País also uses its own churn propensity model, which has an accuracy of 75%.
 To do this, the system introduces some variables, such as a decline in content consumption by a reader, and is capable of anticipating the end of a promotional offer and analyzing possible involuntary churn, such as an expired card, to put preventative measures in place.
 “Being aware of this information allows us to activate a series of actions to reduce the churn rate,” added Angélica Domínguez , director of customer strategy at Prisa Noticias.